Mechanical Engineering, M.S.

 The faculty members offer a rich and varied background including professional consulting and military experience.

 Graduates find a wide range of career options with a degree from Florida Tech’s mechanical engineering master’s program.
-Mechanical engineers work in industries such as aerospace, electronics, railway, government and defense, materials and metals, construction and automotive, to name a few.
+Mechanical engineers work in industries such as aerospace, electronics, railway, government and defense, materials and metals, and construction and automotive, to name a few.
 Demand for mechanical engineers is growing through 2022 with new job opportunities in alternative energy, nanotechnology and automotive.
-Employers such as Harris Corp., GE, US Air Force and Pratt & Whitney have hired Florida graduates.
+Employers such as Harris Corp., GE, the US Air Force, and Pratt & Whitney have hired Florida graduates.

-From faculty-led research opportunities, internships and assistantships to peer networking, one-on-one mentorship and more, this diversified learning environment makes Florida Tech one of the top mechanical engineering programs in the country.
+From faculty-led research opportunities, internships, and assistantships to peer networking, one-on-one mentorship and more, this diversified learning environment makes Florida Tech one of the top mechanical engineering programs in the country.

 Hands-on experience is a valuable part of the experience at Florida Tech.
 Mechanical engineering internships, assistantships and participation in research projects provides students with real-world experience outside the classroom.
 These opportunities give students new insight of the field and allow students to apply classroom knowledge to real-world experiences.